 Here we will use an old model with a new twist – the 4 P’s

-Key to performing well online is to be on the first page of a search and even more importantly above the fold.
+The key to performing well online is to be on the first page of a search and, even more importantly, above the fold.
 Setting up your products correctly is key.
-It is very important to understand how to influence this.
+It is essential to understand how to influence this.
 The main way to do so is through product description and tagging.